 I hate wasting resin.
 I always try to have a series of ‘experiments’ ready to go whenever I have some leftover.
-Lately, I have been having fun taking some of my favorite scrapbooking papers and turning those into resin crafts.
+This resin paper magnet tutorial shows you how to use your leftover resin on a cute and thrifty crafting project.

-I had some leftover Envirotex jewelry resin to use for this project.
-I cut a 3 inch by 2 inch square of a colorful scrapbooking paper and laid it onto a piece of wax paper.
+For this magnet, I cut a 3 inch by 2 inch square of a colorful scrapbooking paper and laid it onto a piece of wax paper.
 Using a brush from our reusable cup, stir stix and brushes set, I evenly brushed a layer of resin over the top.

 You might be wondering why I didn’t dip the paper.
 I suppose you could, but by using the brush, you will use less resin.